Don Syme

-He holds a Ph.D. from the University of Cambridge, and is a member of the WG2.8 working group on functional programming.
+He holds a Ph.D. from the University of Cambridge, and is a member of the IFIP working group on functional programming.
 He is a co-author of the book Expert F# 3.0.

 In the past he also worked on formal specification, interactive proof, automated verification and proof description languages.

 In 2015, he was honored with a Silver Medal from the Royal Academy of Engineering.